syedfarhanreza/react-career-hub/README.md

 # Career Hub

-This is a frontend project using react js, react-router, tailwindCss, and daisy UI.
+This is a frontend project using react js, react-router, tailwindCSS, and daisy UI.

 ## Developed By Syed Farhan Reza.